vishaldhole173/pro-stream-documentation/User/MediaManager/Find/Saved-Searches/saved-searches.md

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/file.svg" width="20" height="20">  Show Files

-You will be directed to the file card view, where you can view all the files uploaded with that specific project and keywords tags in the Media Manager.
+You will be directed to the file card view, where you can view all the files uploaded with that specific sponsor, project, keyword and channel tags.

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/pen-to-square.svg" width="20" height="20">  Edit Search